coveo/source.coveo.com/_posts/2022-06-14-coveo-auto-reply-integration-with-slack.md

 ## Use case
 Following the newly launched (Coveo Slack Application)[https://www.coveo.com/en/solutions/digital-workplace/slack-application], it is now possible to search your whole Coveo index directly from Slack with a single click or slash command.
 This is definitely a great approach to search, but what about Slack users that are not aware of this feature but actually need it?
 This is the use-case we will tackle in this project: automatically answering questions in targeted Slack channels.

 It is not a secret that some Slack channels become a search dump and it is not always easy to address them all, even when the answers are sometimes easy to find.
-A great way to tackle this problem is to try to find questions and send them to the Coveo search API.
+A great way to tackle this problem is to try to find questions and send them to the Coveo Search API.
 A simple way to do this is to listen to all the messages sent on a the targeted channels, and only trigger a search on the ones containing a question mark.

 A simple architecture for this idea would be to host a serverless function in AWS Lambda, and send the detected question to Coveo`s search API.
 For better versioning, deployment and monitoring approach,  a serverless Application will be used for this project.